maalvarez/FS591_Final-Project/README.md

 cat <organism name>.YOUR_INITIALS.CAZy.out.dm.ps | awk '$5<1e-15&&$10>0.35' > <organism name>.YOUR_INITIALS.CAZy.out.dm.ps.stringent
 ```

-***This code assume that you are located in your organism folder in the cluster, have the amino acid file in this folder, started interactive mode, and loaded the required modules: bioinfo and HMMER.
-(You can use the script file "Final_project.sb" to run all the commands as a batch)***
+***This code assumes that you are located in your organism folder in the cluster, have the amino acid file in this folder, started interactive mode, and loaded the required modules: bioinfo and HMMER.
+(You can use the script file "Final_project.sb" to run all the commands as a batch).
+If the batch file does not work for you, run the commands one by one and double check the names you are using.***

 -Use `scp` to copy the results of TIGRFam (.tsv), PFamm (.tsv), and CAZy (.stringent) to your computer.